VandelayUtd/criterion_collection/notes.md

-1. flow
+flow
-2. classes
-    2a. class relationships

-- user is asked what type of movies they like and shown a list of examples
+- user is greeted and asked which library they would like to browse through
-- user sees those types of movies
+- user is presented with a list of directors from chosen library
-- user selects movie
-- user sees movie details
-- user can add movies to a must see list
+- user selects a director from the list
-- user can make catagories for movies
+- user is presented a list of movies from chosen director
-- user can make list of movies seen
+- user selects movie from the list
-- user can
+- user user is presented with movie details
+- user is prompted to return to main menu or exit

 CLASSES
     - CLI
     - Scraper
     - Movie
-        - special features
     - Director
-        - Year
-        - Language
-        - Country?

-session 3
-- get real directors
-- allow user to select 2nd director